 My child was treated for strep throat.
 We finished the antibiotic.
 Three days later his sore throat is back.
 Why did this happen?

 Most likely, your child contracted a new illness.
 The illness may or may not be strep again.
 Often the new sore throat is the viral-cold-of the day starting up.
 If your pediatrician determines that the sore throat is from strep, the most common reason for getting two episodes of strep throat close together is that your child contracted the germ again (usually from a classmate).
 It’s not that the antibiotic did not work.
 It’s just bad luck that your child got strep throat again.
 Your child’s doctor can use the same antibiotic to treat the second strep or may opt to use a different one.

 Fortunately, strep throat has not shown much, if any, resistance to standard antibiotic therapy.
-The reason that children (and adults) are treated for a full course of antibiotic is that this duration is known to prevent some of the complications of strep throat.
+The reason that we treat children (and adults) for a full course of antibiotic is that this duration is known to prevent some of the complications of strep throat.
 You should give your child the complete course of antibiotic her health care provider prescribes, even if she feels better part way through the treatment.
-In addition to treating with antibiotic, be sure to provide pain medicine such as acetaminophen (eg. Tylenol) or ibuprofen (eg. Motrin or Advil) to treat sore throat pain as needed.
-Good news: after 12 to 24 hours after the first dose of antibiotic, your child is no longer contagious so if they feel better, they care return to school after this time.
+In addition to treating with antibiotic, be sure to provide pain medicine such as acetaminophen (eg. Tylenol) or ibuprofen (eg. Motrin or Advil).
+Here are more suggestions to treating sore throat pain.
+Good news: after 12 to 24 hours after the first dose of antibiotic, your child is no longer contagious.
+If they feel better, they care return to school after this time.

 Contact your child’s doctor during treatment if your child experiences increasing pain, inability to swallow, seems dehydrated, or look worse instead of better.